mark-siazon/Stats-Prev_Card-Component/README.md

-# Frontend Mentor - Stats Preview Card Component (Solution)
+# Frontend Mentor - Stats Preview Card Component

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62). <br>
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.